Æthelberht of Kent: Historical context

 In the fifth century, raids on Britain by continental peoples had developed into full-scale migrations.
 The newcomers are known to have included Angles, Saxons, Jutes and Frisians, and there is evidence of other groups as well.
 These groups captured territory in the east and south of England, but at about the end of the fifth century, a British victory at the battle of Mount Badon (Mons Badonicus) halted the Anglo-Saxon advance for fifty years.
 From about 550, however, the British began to lose ground once more, and within twenty-five years it appears that control of almost all of southern England was in the hands of the invaders.

 Anglo-Saxons probably conquered Kent before Mons Badonicus.
 There is both documentary and archaeological evidence that Kent was primarily colonised by Jutes, from the southern part of the Jutland peninsula.
 According to legend, the brothers Hengist and Horsa landed in 449 as mercenaries for a British king, Vortigern.
 After a rebellion over pay and Horsa's death in battle, Hengist established the Kingdom of Kent.
 Some historians now think the underlying story of a rebelling mercenary force may be accurate; most now date the founding of the kingdom of Kent to the middle of the fifth-century, which is consistent with the legend.
-This early date, only a few decades after the departure of the Romans, also suggests that more of Roman civilization may have survived into Anglo-Saxon rule in Kent than in other areas.
+This early date, only a few decades after the departure of the Romans, also suggests that more of Roman civilisation may have survived into Anglo-Saxon rule in Kent than in other areas.